Gurriel Jr. has 3 RBIs in MLB debut, Blue Jays top Yanks 8-5 - Philly

 "I don't want to put any pressure on him, but he hits better than me," Yuli Gurriel said through a translator before Houston took the field against the White Sox in Chicago on Friday night.
 "Runs better than me and is a better defensive player than me."

-Blue Jays manager John Gibbons penciled Lourdes Jr. as his second baseman in the nine-hole, but could also use him at shortstop.
+Gibbons penciled Lourdes as his second baseman in the nine-hole, but could also use him at shortstop.

-"I think the kid's got a chance to be a really, really good hitter," Gibbons said.
+"I think the kid's got a chance to be a really, really good hitter," Gibbons said before the game.
 "And breaking in @ Yankee Stadium, the Mecca, he and his brother both being in the big leagues, yeah that's pretty cool."

 PRACTICE MAKES PERFECT